|

 after serving another stint in the Air

-Corps during World War II, formed Argosy
+Corps during World War II, he formed Argosy

-Productions with John Ford, and together,
+Productions with John Ford, and, together,

 made several John Wayne classics,